3liz/lizmap-web-client/CONTRIBUTING.md

 ## Testing your changes

+Tests is highly recommended for any new commits.
+Tests can be provided with :
+* End-to-end tests with Cypress
+* PHP Unit tests
+* Manual tests

 You can test your changes, or you can launch unit tests, by running some Docker containers.
 Go into tests/ and read the README.md file.
 A docker-compose.yml file is provided, launching a full stack of softwares to